Ott Tänak: 2024

-In October 2023, it was announced that Tänak will rejoin Hyundai after one year in M–Sport.
+In October 2023, it was announced that Tänak would rejoin Hyundai after one year in M–Sport.
 His first podium of the season came in Portugal when he was fighting for the victory with Ogier and finished second.
 In Sardegna Tänak was again fighting with Ogier, but this time beating him only by 0.2 seconds repeating the earlier closest finish to a WRC event.
 Tänak was back in fight for the championship and hoping to gain on the upcoming fast gravel rallies, but hitting a deer at full speed in Poland caused him to retire.
-After third place in Latvia, Ott rolled his car in Finland and retired from the rally which hit hard for the championship hopes.
+After third place in Latvia, Tänak rolled his car in Finland and retired from the rally which hit hard for the championship hopes.
 He achieved third place both in Greece and Chile but did not manage to reduce the championship gap with Neuville.
 Tänak won the Central European Rally which left him a mathematical chance to win the championship, but retirement on the last day of Rally Japan left the title to Neuville.

 2025

+New tire supplier Hankook and change of technical regulations on Rally1 cars, made teams develop their car from new page.
+At the start of the season it was clear that Hyundai was far behind Toyota in car development.
+After a modest start to a season, Tänak found himself 52 points behind championship leader Elfyn Evans already after the fourth round.
+Tänak then went on an incredible charge, hunting down the championship leader Evans.
+As Hyundai i20 was slowly starting to find pace in gravel, Tänak was fighting for the victory in Portugal and Sardegna.
+Because of technical problems that prevented him from winning, he still managed to finish second in both rallies behind Ogier.